The Voyage of The Aegre: Notes on Chapter 20- High and Dry on Pago Pago

 Sharing our stories, we were astonished to discover how we so nearly met on the southern shore of Upolu back in 1974.
 (See the Chapter 19 Notes)

-We corresponded for a further twenty years.
+We corresponded for another twenty years.
 Then, in 2019, with Gene’s strong encouragement, I decided to write the whole story down.
-So it was with Gene’s tireless support, reading and critiquing every chapter as I wrote it, that the story of ‘The Voyage of The Aegre’ was finally written and published.
+So it was with Gene’s tireless support, reading and critiquing every chapter as I wrote it, that the story of ‘The Voyage of the Aegre’ was finally written and published.

 This concludes the Chapter Notes on The Voyage of The Aegre.
 I hope you have found them an interesting supplement to the book.